Bullish case

 Do not treat Chubb quality as a substitute for a stop because insurer stocks can rerate when loss-cost, reserve, or pricing assumptions change.

-Track consolidated net premiums written, P&C combined ratio, catastrophe losses, prior-period development, net investment income, book value per share, buybacks, dividends, and Life Insurance growth.
+Track consolidated net premiums written, P&C combined ratio, catastrophe losses, prior-period development, net investment income, book value and tangible book value per share, buybacks, dividends, and Life Insurance growth.

-Reduce confidence if premium growth is bought with weaker underwriting, if catastrophe losses become structural, or if book value growth stalls despite strong reported EPS.
+Reduce confidence if premium growth is bought with weaker underwriting, if soft property or casualty pricing spreads further, or if book value growth stalls despite strong reported EPS.

 Investment research summary